 Kills is featured on a Junior Caldera single, Lights Out (Go Crazy), along with Far East Movement.
 It was released on March 13, 2012.
 Kills also features in Tatana's single, You Can't Get in My Head (If You Can't Get in My Bed).

 On September 5, the singer announced new video entitled "Controversy" to start the promotion of her sophomore studio album entitled Trouble that's scheduled for release early 2013 through Cherrytree and Interscope Records.
 She also revealed the artwork with the official viral video.

 Kills called Kate Bush and Alanis Morissette her most important musical influences, highlighting them as emotional artists who wrote honestly about their own experiences.
 She has also gone on to cite Gwen Stefani as her hero.
 She also claims that Depeche Mode, Prince, Vanity 6 and Freddie Mercury inspire her live performances.

 In June of 2015, Kills announced over Twitter that her next album would feature a band, and that her days as "Natalia Kills" are over.
-She has yet to announce a name for her band, but she has stated "I always wanted to start a band.
+She has stated "I always wanted to start a band.
 I adore Hole & Garbage so that's what i'll do next.
 I need to go darker + wilder".